 When the ignition is on, the brake system warning light will also come on when you set your parking brake.
 The light will stay on if your parking brake doesn't release fully.
-If it stays on after your parking brake is fully released, it means you have a brake problem.
+If you try to drive off with the parking brake set, a chime will also come on until you release the parking brake.
+If the light and chime stay on after your parking brake is fully released, it means you have a brake problem.